4W4I5/Semester-4-Notes/FSE/FSE Project/Project Deliverable 1.md

 - Coding Practices
 	- Document Document Document
 	- Record yourselves or comment or create a readme and append to the end but documentation is important

+---
+Change of plans
+- Can create a game
+- Unity seems a possible way
+- Look into it
+- Most likely will be 2d
+-